turtle89431/mycomp/readme.md

 #Work in Progress
-*Compiler to convert Deskgap apps
+## Compiler to convert Deskgap apps
+---
--to a distributable Windows app
+to a distributable Windows app